-Our present activity focuses on:
+Our most recent activity focussed on:

-- the identification and characterization of new non-coding RNAs involved in virulence, as well as new RNA-mediated regulations;
+- The identification and characterization of new non-coding RNAs involved in virulence, as well as new RNA-mediated regulations;

-- the investigation of new molecular pathways involved in bacterial entry into host cells and cell-to-cell spread;
+- The investigation of new molecular pathways involved in bacterial entry into host cells and cell-to-cell spread;

-- organelle dynamics during infection;
+- Organelle dynamics during infection;

-- the systematic analysis of post-translational modifications of host molecules during infection, in particular SUMOylation;
+- The systematic analysis of post-translational modifications of host molecules during infection, in particular SUMOylation;

-- chromatin remodeling upon infection;
+- Chromatin remodeling upon infection;

-- the characterization of new bacterial virulence factors identified by post-genomic approaches or by their effect on cellular responses;
+- The characterization of new bacterial virulence factors identified by post-genomic approaches or by their effect on cellular responses;

-- in-depth understanding of the intestinal phase of the L. monocytogenes infection by analyzing the impact of commensals on L. monocytogenes growth and the bacterial effect on the intestinal tissue.
+- In-depth understanding of the intestinal phase of the L. monocytogenes infection by analyzing the impact of commensals on L. monocytogenes growth and the bacterial effect on the intestinal tissue.

 In many of these research themes, we try to generalize our findings to other bacterial models.